 What Doesn’t Work Well

-directory_tree can be overwhelming.
-On a typical node_modules directory, this returns thousands of entries.
+directory_tree can still be overwhelming.
+On a typical node_modules directory, this returns thousands of entries as a JSON structure.
 There’s no depth limit or filtering.
 In practice, using list_directory iteratively is a better approach.

 No file watching or change detection.
 The server is purely request-response.
 You can’t subscribe to file changes.
 For workflows where an agent is monitoring a build output or log file, you’d need to poll.